jepvini/jeprnel/README.md

 *It checks for update, downloads them, checks gpg keys, compiles, makes mkinitcpio, adds boot entries.*

-It works only using systemd-boot and not grub, it's an easy fix but I have to study for my exams :(
+It works only with systemd-boot and does **NOT** support grub, it's an easy fix but I have to study for my exams :(

 ### GUIDE